NamHoangVu/NamHoangVu/README.md

 ## Hi there 👋 My name is Nam Hoang Vu

+I'm a student at OsloMet pursuing a bachelor's degree in Applied Computer Technology

 <!--
 **NamHoangVu/NamHoangVu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.